Hardware

 Best Overall: NVIDIA RTX 5090 (32 GB)

 The RTX 5090 runs 70B Q4 models natively and 32B models at Q8 quality.
-Its 1,792 GB/s bandwidth delivers fast token generation even on large models.
+The 1,792 GB/s bandwidth delivers fast token generation even on large models.
 For a detailed look at the models that shine on this GPU, see our article on Best Local LLMs for RTX 50-Series GPU (5060 Ti to 5090).

 What it runs: